permutationlock/emscripten_c_examples/preload_files/README.md

-# File I/O
+# Preloading files

-A simple emscripten file example.
+A simple emscripten file input example.

 To build: